Why do I need to have my own VIN membership?

 Click here to read information about groups and pricing.

 If you open the MyVIN console and click on the Membership tab, you can access Group Info.
 If you don’t have a group yet, you will see information regarding forming a group.
-If you are the administrator of an existing group, you will see the list of group members along with instructions about how to make changes to your group.
-If you are a group member, you will see your group number and Group Administrator’s name.
+If you are the head of an existing group, you will see the list of group members along with instructions about how to make changes to your group.
+If you are a group member, you will see your group number and group head’s name.

 Back to top